whales-dmtr/expense_tracker/README.md

 # 💰 Expense Tracker

-## Python REST API for managing and tracking your expenses — built with FastAPI, Docker, and Alembic
+## REST API for managing and tracking your expenses

 This project provides a simple, secure, and extensible REST API to manage personal expenses.
 You can track your spending habits, store expenses, and search them with flexible filtering (including regex support).